korpsvart/TabMaker/readme.md

 ### Sequence Playback and Visualization

-The lower part of the GUI is dedicated to the visualization and playing of the generated sequence, and the tuning customization.
+The lower part of the GUI is dedicated to the visualization and playing of the generated sequence, and the tuning customization (this section appears once the "Submit" button has been clicked).

 ![GUI_lower](/img/lower.png)